AxelBilla/school/prog/3/readme.txt

 //// HELLO THERE ////

-These exercices were focused on [LOOPS]
+These exercises were focused on [LOOPS]

 //// //// //// //// ////